qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 On startup, the bar status also informs you about availability of new or upgradeable plugins (if checked in :ref:`Plugin Manager settings <setting_plugins>`).

-In case of lengthy operations such as gathering of statistics in raster layers or rendering several layers in map view, a progress bar is displayed in the status bar to show the current progress of the action.
+In case of lengthy operations, such as gathering of statistics in raster layers or rendering several layers in map view, a progress bar is displayed in the status bar to show the current progress of the action.